Nogooduser/yuri-list/index.md

 ---|---
 [Banana no Nana](https://dynasty-scans.com/series/banana_no_nana)|This series is so inconceivably stupid and ridiculous its only redeeming quality is that you can read it and laugh at how absurd it all is.
 [Cocytus](https://dynasty-scans.com/series/cocytus)|Every single character in this is a piece of shit and it might actually be one of the worst manga I've ever read as a whole
+[Itsuka Minoreba](https://dynasty-scans.com/series/someday_well_get_there)|Originally in the subtext section, the series ended up being a massive disappointment with a very underdeveloped story and characters that went nowhere.
 [Netsuzou Trap](https://mangadex.org/manga/14313/netsuzou-trap-ntr)|It's telling when the most likeable character in your yuri series is a man.
 Avoid this like the plague unless you're so into NTR that you don't even care if the story/yuri is bad
 [Onee-san wa Joshi Shougakusei ni Kyoumi ga Arimasu](https://mangadex.org/title/26432/onee-san-wa-joshi-shougakusei-ni-kyoumi-ga-arimasu)|The main character is a straight up self admitted pedophile who wants to molest an actual kid and whose behavior is completely excused because she is a woman.
 Just... no.
 [Shitsurakuen](https://dynasty-scans.com/series/shitsurakuen)|Girls suffer 24/7.
 Premise was somewhat interesting but is ruined by the execution and the ending.
 Oh and every lesbian girl aside from the protagonist turns straight because  ¯\\\_(ツ)_/¯